-The operational sub-category signifies an emphasis on internal processes or influence, comprising the organization's focus on accomplishing goals and objectives.
-For industrial organizations, this activity encompasses the transformation of inputs such as labor, raw materials, and capital into outputs in the form of material goods.
+The operational sub-category signifies an emphasis on internal processes or influence, comprising the organization's focus on accomplishing goals and objectives.47 For industrial organizations, this activity encompasses the transformation of inputs such as labor, raw materials, and capital into outputs in the form of material goods.
 Many times, the term technology is used to describe this process.
 Care should be taken when using this term as the intended meaning of technology is a reference to behaviorism.
-This transformation process reflects the operational imperative characteristic of goalorientated organizations.
-In later works and independent of Burrell, Morgan subtly shifts away from operational to technology.
+This transformation process reflects the operational imperative characteristic of goalorientated organizations.48 In later works and independent of Burrell, Morgan49 subtly shifts away from operational to technology.

-Miles and Snow embrace the term engineering when referring to behaviors that belong in the operational or technological sub-category and define the engineering sub-category as:
+Miles and Snow50 embrace the term engineering when referring to behaviors that belong in the operational or technological sub-category and define the engineering sub-category as:

 The engineering problem involves the creation of a system which puts into actual operation management's solution to the entrepreneurial problem.
-The creation of such a system requires management to select an appropriate technology (input-transformation-output process) for producing and distributing the chosen products or services and to form new information, communication, and control linkages (or modify existing linkages) to ensure proper operation of the technology.
+The creation of such a system requires management to select an appropriate technology (input-transformation-output process) for producing and distributing the chosen products or services and to form new information, communication, and control linkages (or modify existing linkages) to ensure proper operation of the technology.51 the parties in a temporal sequence of events.
+Behavior is assumed to be directly influenced by preceding events and anticipation of subsequent events.
+Structural models focus upon conditions, relationships between those conditions, and their influence upon behavior.
+At a given moment, those conditions are viewed as exerting forces upon behavior.
+Whereas a process model places parties in a sequence of events, a structural model places them in a web of forces.53

 Another perspective on the operational sub-category is seen through conflict resolution within the organization.
-Kilmann and Thomas describe the topic from two viewpoints; the first is process versus structure analysis.
+Kilmann and Thomas52 describe the topic from two viewpoints; the first is process versus structure analysis.